Muskegon Township, Michigan

 Muskegon Charter Township is a charter township of Muskegon County in the U.S. state of Michigan.
-The population was 17,737 at the 2000 census.
-The City of Muskegon is at the southwest corner of the township and is administratively autonomous.
-The township shares all five of the city's zip codes.
+The population was 17,596 at the 2020 census.
+The city of Muskegon borders the township to the southwest and is administratively autonomous.

 The township was organized in 1837.
-The township claims to be the "oldest Township in the State of Michigan" as it was the first township officially recognized in the newly created State of Michigan; however, many other townships were created earlier than Muskegon Township.
+The township claims to be the "oldest township in the State of Michigan", as it was the first township officially recognized in the newly created state of Michigan.
+However, many other townships were created earlier than Muskegon Township.

 Geography

-According to the United States Census Bureau, the township has a total area of 23.9 square miles (61.9 km2), of which 23.8 square miles (61.7 km2) is land and 0.1 square mile (0.2 km2) (0.25%) is water.
+The township is in central Muskegon County and is bordered to the southwest by the city of Muskegon and to the west by the city of North Muskegon.
+According to the U.S. Census Bureau, the township has a total area of 23.8 sqmi, of which 23.5 sqmi are land and 0.4 sqmi, or 1.54%, are water.
+Most of the township is drained by the Muskegon River and its tributaries, while the southernmost portion is drained by Black Creek and its tributary, Little Black Creek.